-Local listing is different from national listing, which is a statutory designation (backed by legislation) and carries a much higher level of protection.
-Locally listed buildings aren't protected by legislation and don't need listed building consent for works unlike buildings on the national list.
-However, it's still a very useful way of making sure planning proposals respect the special local interest of buildings, structures or sites on the local list.
-It makes sure this is considered during the planning process.
+Local listed buildings are different from national listed buildings, which is a statutory designation (backed by legislation) and carries a much higher level of protection.
+Unlike those on the national list, local listed buildings aren't protected by legislation and don't need listed building consent for works.
+However, local listing is a way of making sure that the special local interest of a building is considered wherever planning permission is needed.

-Buildings, structures, or sites are selected for inclusion on the local list based on:
+Buildings, structures or sites can be included on the local list based on:

 - relative age